lm-mw/lm-mw.github.io/docs/_pages/About.md

 <div class="myDiv">
 <H3><u> Summary </u></H3>
 <p>Since graduating from Ohio University in 2013 with a BBA focused in Management of Information Systems and Business Economics I have worked with organizations to understand their business practices and build cost-efficient, technology driven solutions that help them achieve their goals.
 Though technological advances continue to open up new doors for improvement, the applications we interact with are only a portion of what goes into building and maintaining a successful organization in today's world.
 In order to thrive, all components of an information system - People, Processes and Technology - must be in harmony with one another.
 Using my skillset and years of hands-on project experience in multiple industries I can help your organization, large or small, achieve that harmony.</P>
-<P>Below is an overview of my experience and interest, however you are more than welcome to contact me with any specific questions you have about my background.</P>
+<P>Below is an overview of my experience and interests, however you are more than welcome to contact me with any specific questions you have about my background.</P>
 <H3><u>Professional Work Experience</u></H3>
 <BR>
 <B>AmTrust Financial Services, Inc.</B>